Rules and Regulations: ParaGames Athletics

 PGAT 3 Squad Size Boroughs are permitted to enter a minimum of 1 competitor and a maximum of 40 competitors per gender.

-PGAT 3.2 Boroughs must select one competitor per event on the day e.g. only one individual can compete in 100m.
-Please indicate each athlete’s event on the squad submission sheet prior to the day.
+PGAT 3.2 Boroughs must select one competitor per event, per category on the day e.g. only one individual can compete in 100m.

 PGAT 4 Kit & Equipment All equipment will be provided.